Palm Partnership Training ™ – Get Results You Can Use

 Extend both arms in front of you and parallel to the ground.
 Keep your chin level throughout the exercise.
 Breathe in as you bring both arms up slowly.
 Lift the arms until they are next to your ears and fully extended upward.
 Hold this stretch.
 Bring the arms down slowly as you exhale slowly.
 After the arms are down, end with pushing the shoulders down.

 The exercise works the pelvic area and the muscles in front of the thigh called the quadriceps.
-Stand on the horse’s left side and with the right hand holding on to the side of the saddle to keep your body centered during this exercise.
+Stand on the horse’s left side and hold on to the side of the saddle with your right hand to keep your body centered during this exercise.
 Working one leg at a time, slowly swing the entire leg forward as far as possible, then extend it backward.
 Keep the knee slightly bent.
 To be effective, the movement must come from the hip joint, not from swinging the lower leg from the knee.
 Keep the upper body as centered and still as possible.
 Do several swings with one leg.
-Turn so you are facing to the rear and hold the saddle with the left hand.
+Turn so you are facing to the rear and hold the saddle with your left hand.
 Repeat the exercise, slowly swinging the opposite leg.

 The horse should stand still for this exercise.
 If he does not, position him with a stationary object like a fence or a trailer on one side.
 This will help him stay straighter and stand still.
 If he does not, he may be telling you that he has inner energy to release through forced exercise like longeing.